Kate Hamilton Pier: Career

 After receiving her degree, Pier returned to Fond du Lac for one year, where she practiced law, but also spent time in perfecting her knowledge of German and stenography.
 In 1888 she moved with her parents to Milwaukee and went into the law department of the Wisconsin Central Railroad for a year.

 She then moved into general practice with her family and steadily gained reputation for her intellect and legal knowledge.
 She won her first victory in the Wisconsin Supreme Court in September 1889.
 In 1894, she became the first woman to argue at the Federal Circuit Court of Appeals in Chicago.
 Pier practiced in all the courts in Milwaukee, except the municipal, which was solely a police court.
 She was also admitted to practice in the United States Supreme Court.

 She also did some legislative work, spending weeks looking after bills in the interest of women.

 Personal life

-On November 26, 1901, Pier married James Alexander McIntosh (1845-1916).
+On November 26, 1901, Pier married James Alexander McIntosh.
 After she married, she quit her law practice and moved to New York City.
 When her husband died, she moved back to Fond du Lac.
 She was elected president of the Portia Club in Milwaukee in 1928 and served on the Wisconsin Bar Committee on Women Lawyers in 1929.

-She died on April 1, 1931, in Fond du Lac and is buried at Forest Home Cemetery, Milwaukee.
+She died on April 1, 1931, in Fond du Lac.